EcoG-io/pyslac/README.md

 In that case, the user would have some external service monitoring the Control Pilot state, which would send the state to the SLAC application.
-The Slac Handler would then be waiting, listening for the Control Pilot state notification and on reception of it, would call the `process_cp_state`, which in its turn would spawn a matching process task.
+The Slac Handler would then await, listening for the Control Pilot state notification and upon its reception, would call the `process_cp_state`, which in its turn would spawn a matching process task.